bwagenseller/bwagenseller.github.io/learn_to_code/java/java_data_structures.md

-# Learning To Code: Java
+# Java Data Structures

 # Before We Begin

-Arrays, lists, and hashMaps are collections of [objects](learn_to_code/java/java_classes?id=class-vs-object).
+Arrays, lists, hashMaps, and other data structures are collections of [objects](learn_to_code/java/java_classes?id=class-vs-object).
 These are very useful when you need to store a collection of smaller items.

 # Terms